rahulgupta-nitjsr/ScreenTimeBalance_App/memory-bank/Features.md

 - Data export capability (future)
 - Visual timeline representation
 - Progress comparison over time
+- Persist algorithm configuration version alongside each daily entry for context

 **Acceptance Criteria**:
 - Given a user has been using the app for multiple days